Southern Army (Italy): Reinforcements and reorganisation

 Only 600 of the Thousand remained after Palermo was captured on 30 May, but in June reinforcements from northern Italy began to arrive by sea - the first as the 'Agnetta expedition' on 1 June, followed by 2,500 men under Giacomo Medici.
 800 more volunteers, then attached to Enrico Cosenz's division, sailed from Genoa in the steamer 'Washington' on 2 July (a letter by Ignazio Invernizzi describes the voyage) and landed at Palermo on 5 July, reinforcing the forces at the Battle of Milazzo - Another column left Genoa under Gaetano Sacchi's command on 16 July, including several Mantuans.
 Other contingents also headed south, with several other volunteers setting off from Genoa and Livorno.

 Another decree issued by Garibaldi's dictatorial regime as "commander in chief of the national forces in Sicily" on 2 July set up a Sicilian army formed of the XV and XVI divisions, commanded by Stefano Turr and Giuseppe Paternò respectively and totalling five brigades.
 A final decree on 3 July set up a "Sicilian navy" (Marina militare siciliana).
 On 14 July the 'Corpo dei Carabinieri di Sicilia' was established.

 When Garibaldi's forces landed in Calabria on 19 August they were joined by Calabrian volunteers and after its arrival in Basilicata the 2,000 men of the 'Lucana Brigade' joined him and the 'Sicilian army' was renamed the 'southern army'.
-During the redshirts' advance even more volunteers joined little by little from all across southern Italy, making a major contribution to the battle of Volturno, at which they outnumbered the Savoy element in Garibaldi's forces.
+During the redshirts' advance even more volunteers joined little by little from all across southern Italy, making a major contribution to the battle of the Volturno, at which they outnumbered the Savoy element in Garibaldi's forces.
 When Vittorio Emanuele II of Savoy's army reached the front line in October 1860, Garibaldi handed over his force of around 50,000 redshirts to him and returned to Caprera.

 On 6 May 1860 Domenico Damis and the Thousand left Genoa for Marsala.
 From Sicily he advised the patriots from Lungro to prepare to follow Garibaldi to Naples.
 When news spread of his arrival, 500 volunteers set out from Lungro alone.